kennykb/NYbuildings_repair/README.md

      the building ways with `addr:*` values.
 Discard at this point any buildings that have had their addresses modified since the import by any user other than the NYS GIS SAM import.
+	 (_Update 2022-03-29:_The various users have nearly four thousand changesets among them.
+Many relate to other projects than the NY building import, but all must be examined at least mechanically.
+	 The process of retrieving them alone will likely take several days.)

    * For any building that has been conflated with an address point from NYS GIS SAM, replace all `addr:*` fields with the ones from